-While federal student loans often have the same requirements across the board because the Department of Education is the lender on all of them, that isn’t the case with private student loans.
-With private student loans, requirements can vary by lender, which means you may qualify for a loan from one private student loan company and not with another.
+While federal student loans often have the same requirements across the board because the DOE is the lender on all of them, that isn’t the case with private student loans.
+With private loans, requirements vary by lender, which means you may qualify for a loan from one private student loan company and not with another.

-The requirements for a private student loan can also depend on what type of student loan you’re applying for, such as undergraduate loans, graduate loans, or specialized loans.
+The requirements for a private student loan can also depend on what type you’re applying for, such as an undergraduate loan, graduate loan, or specialized loan.

 In general, all private student lenders require a credit check and a minimum annual income.
-This means that if you don’t have a credit history, you may need to get a cosigner with an established credit history and a solid income to apply for the loan with you.
+This means that if you don’t have a credit history, you may need a cosigner with an established credit history and a solid income to apply for the loan with you.

-Each lender has different requirements when it comes to lending student loans.
+Each lender has different requirements when it comes to student loans.
 Common requirements among major private student loan companies include:

-• Being a U.S. citizen, permanent resident, or international student.
+• U.S. citizen, permanent resident, or international student.

-• Having a Social Security number (some don’t require this for international students).
+• Social Security number (some don’t require this for international students).

-• If you’re an international student, you generally must have a cosigner.
+• International students generally must have a cosigner.

 • Attendance at an eligible school.

-• Being enrolled in a degree program and attending at least half-time (some allow you to be less than half-time).
+• Enrollment in a degree program and attendance at least half-time (some allow you to be less than half-time).